 We have a combined 50 years experience in the garage door industry and we are customer focused.
 We provide warranties on every part we install and very often get phone calls from customers just to say “thank you”.

-We don’t charge any call out fees meaning we will come and asses the door for you and tell you what the total cost would be to repair it, you can then give the go ahead on the spot or not.
+We will come and asses the door for you and tell you what the total cost would be to repair it, you can then give the go ahead on the spot or not.

 Please give 4 business hours notice for cancellation of appointments, we reserve the right to charge fees for attendance if the appointment has not been cancelled with adequate notice.

 Whilst we make every effort to repair and remedy problems drawing on experience, knowledge, resources, manufacturers documentation and procedures we are not successful 100% of the time.
 Sometimes we will try the ‘cheapest’ option for you first.
 Please be aware that paying a service fee is not a Guarantee of repair but a guarantee that we will try our best.
 If the issue returns or persists we may recommend further work or replacement parts but the charges for work already performed will not be refunded.